Pepryan/gitops-lab/README.md

 # ################### VM Ahsan ###################
 ```

-- Pipeline will be running by some jobs, please waiting until job successed
+- Pipeline will be running by some jobs, please waiting until passed status
   ![image.png](./image.png)